Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 Dolphins stats and trends

-- This season, the Dolphins are winless against the spread when entering a game as an underdog of 7.5 points or more.
+- The Dolphins have been underdogs by 7.5 points or more two times this season and have not covered the spread once.

-- Miami's games this season have hit the over on four of nine set point totals (44.4%).
+- Miami's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- Miami is 2-0 against the spread and 0-2 overall in games when it scores more than 24.4 points.
+- When Miami puts up more than 24.4 points, it is 2-0 against the spread and 0-2 overall.

 - The Dolphins have turned the ball over 11 more times (18 total) than the Ravens have forced a turnover (7) this season.